Louis de Silvestre

-Louis de Silvestre (23 June 1675 – 11 April 1760) was a French portrait and history painter.
+Louis de Silvestre (23 June 1675 – 11 April 1760), also known as Louis de Silvestre the Younger, was a French portrait and history painter.
 He was court painter to King Augustus II of Poland, and director of the Royal Academy of Arts in Dresden.
+He is sometimes called "the Younger" to distinguish him from his older brother Louis Silvestre the Elder, drawing-master to the Dauphin.

 Life and work

+Silvestre was born in either Paris or Sceaux, a town south of Paris, on 23 June 1675.
+He was the fourth son of draughtsman and engraver Israel Silvestre and Henriette Sélincart, the daughter of a Parisian merchant.
+His father was a prolific sketch artist, becoming Graveur Ordinaire du Roi (King's Engraver) as well drawing-master to Louis, Grand Dauphin, before Silvestre's birth.

-Sylvestre was born in Sceaux, south of Paris, the third son of Israel Silvestre, the notable engraver and drawing-master to the Grand Dauphin himself.
-Louis was taught initially by his father, then trained under Charles Le Brun and Bon Boullogne; he completed his studies in Rome, where he met Carlo Maratta, whose work had a great influence on him.
+Silvestre was initially taught by his father, then trained under the painters Charles Le Brun and Bon Boullogne.
+In 1701, he left for Rome where he trained with the Italian painter Carlo Maratta.

 After his return to Paris, Sylvester entered the Académie de peinture et de sculpture in 1702 and was appointed professor in 1706.
 The main works he painted at this time were The Healing of the paralytic at the door of the Temple (1703) and the portrait of Louis XV (1715).

 Friedrich August II, the prince-elector of Saxony, met Silvestre when he was in France and offered him the chance to work at the court of his father Augustus II, King of Poland.
 The artist accepted the offer, obtained permission from Louis XV, and set off on April 23, 1716; by 1718 he was living in Dresden.
 Both Augustus II and his son were great admirers of Silvestre's work, and bestowed upon him, in the space of thirty years, every honour imaginable: he was appointed first court painter, then, in 1727, director of the Royal Academy of Arts; he was ennobled in 1741, as was his brother Charles-François.